-Delaware85-325655(State or other jurisdiction of incorporation or organization)(I.R.S.
-EmployerIncorporation or organization)Identification No.)One EMMIS Plaza, 40 Monument Circle, Suite 700 Indianapolis, IN 46204 (Address of principal executive offices and zip code) Registrant's telephone number, including area code: (317) 266-0100
+Delaware (State or other jurisdiction of incorporation or organization) 85-3252655 (I.R.S.
+Employer Identification No.)

+One EMMIS Plaza, 40 Monument Circle, Suite 700 Indianapolis, IN 46204 (Address of principal executive offices and zip code) ant's telephone number, including area code: (317) 266-

-Securities registered pursuant to Section 12(b) of the Act:
+Registrant's telephone number, including area code: (317) 266-0100 Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock, \$0.0001 par value, and one-half of one warrant MONCU Nasdaq Capital Market Shares of Class A common stock MON Nasdaq Capital Market

-Warrants included as part of the units

-Securities registered pursuant to Section 12(g) of the Act:

-MONCW

-Nasdaq Capital Market

-None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES" NO

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES" NO x

-Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES x NO "

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES x NO "

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer Accelerated filer

-Non-accelerated filer Х Small reporting company

-Emerging growth company х
+Title of each class Trading Symbol(s) Name of each exchange on which regis stered Units, each consisting of one share of Class A common stock, \$0.0001 par value, and one-half of one warrant MONCU Nasdaq Capital Market Shares of Class A common stock MON Nasdaq Capital Market Warrants included as part of the units MONCW Nasdaq Capital Market Securities registe red pursuant to Section 1 None 2(g) of the Act: Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities AcYES □ NO 図 Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the ActYES \square NO \boxtimes Indicate by check mark whether the Registrant: (1) has fi 1934 during the preceding 12 months (or for such shorter period t requirements for the past 90 days.
+YES \boxtimes NO \square Indicate by check mark whether the Registrant has subm 405 of Regulation S-T (§232.405 of this chapter) during the preced files).
+YES \boxtimes NO \square Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.: Large accelerated filer □ Non-accelerated filer □ Accelerated filer Small reporting company Emerging growth company If an emerging growth company, indicate by the check m ark if the registrant has elect ted not to use the extended transition period for co omplying with

-If an emerging growth company, indicate by the check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. "
+If an emerging growth company, indicate by the check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.